 In this post on why I moved to Astro, we take a look at the Rodney Lab Astro site.
-Before we get into that it is worth taking a quick look at what made me want to switch.
+Before we get into that, it is worth taking a quick look at what made me want to switch.
 As well as that, we look at why Astro was a good fit.
 I should mention the old site was running Gatsby 3.
 Some of the issues might have been addressed in subsequent releases.
 The main reason for upgrading was that builds had become slower and increasingly unreliable.
 This happened as the number of posts on the site increased.
 The screenshot shows the deploys screen from the site host over January.

 The other main features I like about Astro are that:

-- you can write you pages in Svelte — it supports React and Vue too, and you can pick and mix.
+- you can write your pages in Svelte — it supports React and Vue too, and you can pick and mix.
 The main advantage there is you can try out another framework in an existing app starting with a single component,

 - like SvelteKit, it is easy to add routes which output something other than HTML.
 For example, you can set up a route to serve a JSON file generated at build time,

 - Astro is quick.
 The generated page is fast and with Vite under the hood, build times are speedy too.
-Anecdotally I am seeing faster build times, than even SvelteKit, though I haven’t run scientific tests.
+Anecdotally I am seeing faster build times, even than, SvelteKit, though I haven’t run scientific tests.